INSERT

 *i_CTRL-T*

-CTRL-T Insert one shiftwidth of indent at the start of the current
+Insert one shiftwidth of indent at the start of the current

 line.
 The indent is always rounded to a 'shiftwidth' (this is